-The first mile of the Porters Creek Trail is actually an old gravel road, which winds through a lush forest of moss covered trees and rocks as it follows along the banks of Porters Creek.
-If you happen to have the opportunity to hike this trail during the spring you'll be treated to an absolutely awesome display of yellow trillium near the trailhead.
+The first mile of the Porters Creek Trail is actually an old gravel road, which meanders through a lush forest of moss covered trees and rocks as it follows along the banks of Porters Creek.
+If you happen to have the opportunity to hike this trail during the spring you'll likely be treated to an absolutely awesome display of yellow trillium near the trailhead.

 Roughly two-thirds of a mile from the trailhead several old stone walls will appear on your right.
 These are remnants from the Elbert Cantrell farmstead, who settled in the Porters Creek community in the early 1900s.
 Also on your right, just past the stone walls, is the Ownby Cemetery, which also dates back to the early part of the 20th century.

 Roughly one mile from the trailhead, after crossing over a footbridge, hikers will reach a fork in the road.
 The spur trail on the right leads to an historic farm site.
 A short hike of roughly 250 yards will take you to the John Messer farm site, which includes a cantilevered barn that was built by John Whaley around 1875.
 There's also a cabin on this site that was built by the Smoky Mountain Hiking Club in the mid-1930s.
 Members of the club were permitted to use the cabin as an overnight facility until 1981.

 The old gravel road finally turns into a dirt footpath at this point.
 You'll also begin to notice some much larger old-growth trees as you proceed further upstream.
 At 1.6 miles hikers will cross a second footbridge.
 It was past this bridge that we began seeing a profusion of wildflowers.
 The forest floor was literally carpeted with bloodroot, hepaticas, white fringed phacelia, violets, white trilliums and other flowers during our late-March hike.

 As the season progresses into April and May you'll be able to find yellow trillium, toothwort, wild geranium, May-apple, dwarf ginseng, blue phlox, baneberry, foam flower, halberd-leaved violets, woodland bluets and Jack-in-the-pulpits along this trail as well.